-Over forty years ago, atmospheric DMS was proposed to have a regulatory effect on global cloud cover as it forms cloud condensation nuclei (Lovelock & Maggs, 1972; Charlson et al., 1987).
+Over forty years ago, atmospheric DMS was proposed to have a regulatory effect on global cloud cover as it is a precursor of cloud condensation nuclei (Lovelock & Maggs, 1972; Charlson et al., 1987).
 However, the first enzymes involved in DMS production were only identified in the last five years (Todd et al., 2007).
 Rapid progress has been made in this short period and the pathways and organisms involved in DMS transformations have been extensively reviewed (Johnston et al., 2008; Schäfer et al., 2010; Curson et al., 2011b; Reich et al., 2011b; Moran et al., 2012).
 The main source of DMS in the marine environment is from the breakdown of DMSP.
 Eucaryal phytoplankton, in particular, diatoms, dinoflagellates and haptophytes produce large quantities of DMSP, which is thought to function principally as an osmolyte.
 DMSP is released due to cell lysis, grazing or leakage and follows two known fates: DMSP cleavage by DMSP lyases (DddD, -L, -P, -Q, -W and -Y) or demethylation by DMSP demethylase (DmdA).
 Both pathways are associated with diverse microorganisms that can utilize DMSP as a sole carbon and energy source.
 However, it is only the cleavage pathway that releases volatile DMS that can lead to sulfur loss through ventilation to the atmosphere.

-The very high levels of DMS in Organic Lake make it an ideal system for identifying the microorganisms and the processes they perform that lead to high levels of DMS accumulation.
+The very high levels of DMS in Organic Lake make it an ideal system for identifying the microorganisms and the processes involved in DMS accumulation.
 The previous Organic Lake metagenome study examined viruses from the 0.1 µm fraction of surface water that was collected from Organic Lake in December 2006, and November and December 2008 (Yau et al., 2011).
-In the present study we focused on the cellular population rather than viruses, and examined the microbial community throughout the entire lake.
-Metagenomic analyses were performed on biomass captured by sequential filtration through a 20 µm pre-filter onto 3.0, 0.8, 0.1 µm filters, from a depth profile (1.7, 4.2, 5.7, 6.5 and 6.7 m) taken in November 2008 from the deepest point in the lake.
-This filtration and shotgun sequencing approach was originally adopted by the Global Ocean Sampling (GOS) expedition (Rusch et al., 2007) and has proven to be a powerful approach for studying Antarctic aquatic microbial communities (Ng et al., 2010; Lauro et al., 2011; Yau et al., 2011; Brown et al., 2012; Williams et al., 2012b; Wilkins et al., 2012ab).
-By taking this approach our study determined the composition and functional potential of Organic Lake microbiota and, in conjunction with historic and contemporary physico-chemical data, generated an integrative understanding of the whole lake ecosystem.
+In the present study we focused on the cellular population rather than viruses.
+Metagenomic analyses were performed on biomass captured by sequential filtration through a 20 µm pre-filter onto 3.0, 0.8, 0.1 µm filters, from a depth profile (1.7, 4.2, 5.7, 6.5 and 6.7 m) taken in November 2008.
+This filtration and shotgun sequencing approach was originally adopted by the Global Ocean Sampling (GOS) expedition (Rusch et al., 2007) and has proven to be a powerful approach for studying Antarctic aquatic microbial communities (Ng et al., 2010; Lauro et al., 2011; Yau et al., 2011; Brown et al., 2012; Williams et al., 2012b; Wilkins et al., 2012b).
+Our study determined the composition and functional potential of Organic Lake microbiota and, in conjunction with historic and contemporary physico-chemical data, generated an integrative understanding of the whole lake ecosystem.

 Materials and Methods